isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 ## 3. View everything
 If you have permission to view a Space then you have permission to view _everything_ within that Space.
 This includes Projects, Environments, Variables (of course not sensitive ones), Releases, Deployments.
 There will no longer be individual View permissions

+The exceptions are certificate private-keys and artifacts.
+These will require individual view permissions.
+Their _existence_ will be visible to everyone, but not their contents.

 ## 4. Per-Object Permissions
 Instead of a global set of teams, we allow certain classes of objects to have permissions granted directly on them.
 It's similiar to how Windows allows you to set permissions on individual files/directories rather than some big global permission system.